yixx759/Digital-Camera-Noise-Shader/README.md

 No Noise - My Noise - Real Noise

 Note for accuracy you may want to make gaussian stationary and not dependant on a random seed that changes every frame.

+For performance it's probably better to apply to a black texture and save that.